MandatoryPeanut/WASPGpt/Readme.txt

 WASPGpt is a Web Application Security Project that I am developing, it utilizes HTML, and CSS for the front end, with Flask, and Sqlite3 for the backend.
-I will automate everything in this application to minimize user input.
-You will only need an authentication key from OpenAI to use the ChatGPT API.
+The only thing that is required of you is to buy an authentication key from OpenAI to use the ChatGPT API.
 This key will be looked for in the {} file, if it is not found the application will first prompt you to enter the key.

 # Database: